 A NIEM wantlist identifies the data component requirements declared by the subset author; it does not identify the data component dependencies required to reconstitute the complete subset.
 The complete subset can be computed with the reference schema document set from which the subset was derived.

 A wantlist is always associated with a schema document subset.
 A wantlist may also be associated with a constraint schema document set, because constraint schema documents are often built from a schema document subset.
 For a simple IEPD, it can sometimes be trivial to identify a single schema document subset.
-However, this MPD Specification does not prohibit building complex IEPDs that contain schema document sets supported by multiple schema document subsets and associated wantlists.
+However, this IEPD Specification does not prohibit building complex IEPDs that contain schema document sets supported by multiple schema document subsets and associated wantlists.
 As with other complex cases, the IEPD author is responsible to clearly document the associations between wantlists and schema document sets.
 In order to maintain a minimal degree of consistency for placement of a wantlist within an IEPD the following rule applies.

 Rule 6-1.
 Wantlist Location